ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `part_batch_selector`: The "partial batch selector" used by the Aggregators to determine how to aggregate each report:

-    * For `fixed_size` tasks, the Leader specifies a "batch ID" that determines the batch to which each report for this aggregation job belongs.
+    * For leader-selected tasks, the Leader specifies a "batch ID" that determines the batch to which each report for this aggregation job belongs.

-      [OPEN ISSUE: For fixed_size tasks, the Leader is in complete control over which batch a report is included in.
-For time_interval tasks, the Client has some control, since the timestamp determines which batch window it falls in.
-Is this desirable from a privacy perspective?
-If not, it might be simpler to drop the timestamp altogether and have the agg init request specify the batch window instead.]

-  The indicated query type MUST match the task's query type.
+  The indicated batch mode MUST match the task's batch mode.
 Otherwise, the Helper MUST abort with error `invalidMessage`.

-  This field is called the "partial" batch selector because, depending on the query type, it may not determine a batch.
-In particular, if the query type is `time_interval`, the batch is not determined until the Collector's query is issued (see {{query}}).
+  This field is called the "partial" batch selector because, depending on the batch mode, it may not determine a batch.
+In particular, if the batch mode is `time_interval`, the batch is not determined until the Collector's query is issued (see {{batch-mode}}).

 * `prepare_inits`: the sequence of `PrepareInit` messages constructed in the previous step.